Best Not For Profit Health Providers & Funds In Australia

 As indicated by the name, for-profit funds are run to make a profit.

-In contrast, a nonprofit puts the money it collects for premiums towards operating costs and member benefits.
+In contrast, a nonprofit puts the money it collects from premiums towards operating costs and member benefits.

 Anything left after operating costs is retained by the fund to ultimately benefit members, usually in the form of better services, more products, or lower premiums.